kostejnv/GRS-fairness/README.md

 This repository is tightly integrated with the **MLflow** framework for experiment tracking.
 Before running experiments, we recommend reviewing the MLflow documentation: [https://mlflow.org/classical-ml](https://mlflow.org/classical-ml)

 ---

+## Acknowledgements and Attribution

+This repository builds upon the prior work of Mgr.
+Martin Spišák, with his permission.
+As such, certain parts of the codebase may resemble his original implementation.

+Additionally, implementations of Group Recommender System (Group RS) approaches used for comparison are based on the code provided by the authors of the paper [*Effects of Quantitative Explanations on Fairness Perception in Group Recommender Systems*](https://dl.acm.org/doi/full/10.1145/3699682.3728335).
+Their code was used with permission as well.